 Best known for:

-Duncan Slater is best known for being an Afghan veteran who has overcome adversity to raise thousands of pounds for charity and awarded with the highest civic honours a town council can bestow.
+Duncan Slater is best known for being an Afghan veteran who has overcome adversity to raise thousands of pounds for charity, Overall Champion Amplifon Awards for Brave Britons 2021 and awarded highest civic honours a town council can bestow.

 In just under 7 months war veteran Duncan Slater joined Walking With The Wounded as the first double amputee veteran to race to the South Pole and achieve it.
 Inspired by stories of previous expeditions which have included the North Pole and Everest, Duncan made the British team’s final six from over 300 applications.

 In 2009, Sgt Slater, from Scole, suffered life-changing injuries when a rode-side bomb in Helmand Province, Afghanistan struck the armoured vehicle he was travelling in.

 In 2016 Duncan faced the Marathon des Sables which consists of six marathons in six days across the Sahara desert covering 250m.
 He made his first attempt and was the first double leg amputee to take part, he made it to Day 4 when, due to sufficient damage to his legs, had to withdraw from the race.
 Duncan completed the marathon in 2017 making history as the first double amputee to complete it.